Skip to content

 Nested/Subfield expectations

 expects is for defining the inbound interface.
-Usually it's enough to declare the top-level fields you receive, but sometimes you want to make expectations about the shape of that data, and/or to define easy accessor methods for deeply nested fields. expects supports the on option for this (all the normal attributes can be applied as well, except default, preprocess, and sensitive):
+Usually it's enough to declare the top-level fields you receive, but sometimes you want to make expectations about the shape of that data, and/or to define easy accessor methods for deeply nested fields. expects supports the on option for this (all the normal attributes can be applied as well):

 ruby